+Payments Due By Period

+L Less Than Less Than Less Than 1 To 3 an 1 To 3 To 5 5 Greater Than

+1 Year Years Y ears 5 Years Total

+(in the ousands)

-Payments Due By Period Less Than 1 To 3 1 Year Years eater Than 5 Years (in t thousands) Operating lease obligations (1) \$ 1,136 \$ 1,927 \$ 868 \$ 58 \$ 3,989
+Operating lease obligations (1) \$ 1,136 \$ 1,927 \$ 868 \$ 58 \$ 3,989

 (1) Operating lease obligations consist of payments pursuant to lease agreements for our Israeli offices and laboratory facility and our New York offices.
 In November 2014, we entered into a lease agreement for our Israeli offices effective from February 1, 2015 for a period of three years, with an option to extend the lease agreement by an additional three years.
 In April 2016, we signed an addendum to the November 2014 lease agreement in order to increase the office space rented and extend the rental period.
 In November 2017, we signed an additional addendum to the November 2014 lease agreement in order to increase the office space rented.
 The lease agreement is effective until September 2019.
 In September 2017, Urogen Pharma, Inc. entered into a new lease agreement for its current New York office for a period of approximately 41 months, which period commenced in October 2017.
 The new lease agreement will terminate on February 1, 2021, unless earlier terminated in accordance with its terms.